flaith-nycd/bcob-ide/README.md

 # BCoB-IDE
 Cobol IDE made in [purebasic](https://www.purebasic.com/)

-I'm using [OpenCobolIDE](http://opencobolide.readthedocs.io/), it's a very good IDE, but I always need more, so I've just started to program an IDE for Cobol only ;)
+I'm using [OpenCobolIDE](http://opencobolide.readthedocs.io/) with the cobol compiler [GnuCOBOL](https://sourceforge.net/projects/open-cobol/).

-For the compiler I'm using [GnuCOBOL](https://sourceforge.net/projects/open-cobol/)
+It's a very good IDE, but I always need more, so I've just started to program an IDE for Cobol only ;)

 For the editor, I'm using [Scintilla](http://www.scintilla.org/)